• Skip to primary navigation

 10. Tomme de Savoie

-Savoie is a very small region in Eastern France near the French Alps, but that's no reason to overlook it, especially when they make cheese this good!
+Savoie is a very small region in Eastern France near the French Alps, but there's no reason to overlook it, especially when they make cheese this good!
 Tomme de Savoie is a semi-firm cheese made from skimmed cow’s milk, so it has a lower fat content than other cheeses.

 Wine pairing for Tomme de Savoie cheese